dair-ai/Mathematics-for-ML/README.md

 ## Mathematics for Machine Learning - Linear Algebra
 *by Dr. Sam Cooper & Dr. David Dye*

 Agreat companion to the previous video lectures.
-Neural networks perform transformations on data and you need linear algebra to get better intuitions.
+Neural networks perform transformations on data and you need linear algebra to get better intuitions of how that is done.

 Video Playlist: https://www.youtube.com/playlist?list=PLiiljHvN6z1_o1ztXTKWPrShrMrBLo5P3